Michael-F-Ellis/TransLily/ROADMAP.md

 Release:

-0.1.0  Initial Release  (done)
+0.1.0  Initial Release  (DONE)

 0.2.0  Context-sensitive readline history and completion.
+(DONE)

 0.3.0  Simple pre-compile checking to verify that the same number of durations and pitches are specified in each bar.